Welcome. I loved these places so much, I had to write about them.

 The Pyramids and The Egyptian Museum

-We were in Cairo several years ago, for just a few days.
-We flew in from Athens at night, and as we approached Cairo the city lights seemed to go on forever.
+We were in Cairo in 1998, for just a few days.
+We flew in from Athens at night, and as we approached Cairo the city lights went on forever.
 Cairo is the largest city in Africa, with over 6 million people, and another 10 million on the outskirts.

 From the Pyramids at Cheops we could see the Cairo skyline.
-When we were there only the Second Pyramid (Giza) was open for internal viewing.
-The entrance door to the Pyramid was short and we walked bent over through the long dark narrow passage.
+At that time only the Second Pyramid (Giza) was open for internal viewing.
+The entrance doorway to the Pyramid was short and narrow.
+We walked single file, bent over through the long dark narrow passage.
 The corridor ended in a rectangular cement-like room with a bit of old graffiti on the wall and one sarcophagus in the centre.
-It was mysterious.
 So old, so amazing.

 We walked around the grounds in the blazing hot sun and had our pictures taken in front of the Sphinx.
 All in all, pretty spectacular.

 At the Egyptian Museum we also viewed the contents of King Tut’s burial tomb, over 3500 items.
 So many things for life in the here and now, and in the afterlife.
-Chairs of every size for the growing King, even for after his death.
+Chairs of every size for the growing king, boats for the journey to the netherworld, ritual jewelry and gold.
+King Tut was 19 years old when he died, probably of an infected leg wound.
+DNA testing has also revealed that he had malaria.

 And then on to the Royal Mummies Hall.
-This was eerie, just as much from the stern armed guards, as from the Royal Mummies.
+This was eerie, just as much from the stern armed guards, as from the Royal Mummies laid out around the room.
 Quiet!
 Everyone spoke, by order, in hushed tones, out of respect for the dead.
 This was thrilling, especially for the kids.

 The Pyramids and the Egyptian Museum are sights every traveller longs to see.
 Inspiring, fascinating, perplexing.